src-dbgr/go-job-scraper/README.md

 #### Setting up the Grafana API Key to Set Up the Data Sources
 Before using the automation scripts, you need to create a Grafana API key:

-1. Go to Configuration > API Keys
+1. Go to Administration > Users and access > Service accounts
-2. Click "Add API key"
+2. Click "Add service account"
-3. Name: `job-scraper-admin`
+3. Display name *: `job-scraper-admin`
 4. Role: `Admin`
-5. Click "Add"
+5. Click "Create"
+6. Click "Add service account token"
+7. Add Display name *: `job-scraper-admin`
+8. Choose the Expiration as you like
+9. Click "Generate token"
+10. Copy the token by clicking: "Copy to clipboard and close"
-6. **Important**: Save the generated API key securely, you will need it for the datasource setup script
+11. **Important**: Save the generated API key securely, you will need it for the datasource setup script

+#### Installing the JSON API Connection to Grafana
+1. Go to Connections > Add new connection
+2. Search for `json api`
+3. Choose `JSON API` result
+4. Install

-#### Automated Setup using Scripts
+#### Automated Datasource Setup using Scripts

 The project includes an automation script to set up all required datasources: